AshenCreations/GameLooping/readme.md

 - No resolution size changes

-- Player sprite is, (seems to be), adjusted to be frame rate independant.
+- Player sprite is adjusted to be frame rate independant.
 The enemy sprite (smiley) is not for testing